 Remind us that in your kingdom those at the margins are seen as strong.

-If the work tells us of that the fate of the just must be dictated by the unjust
+If the world tells us of that the fate of the just must be dictated by the unjust

 Remind us that in your kingdom the unjust are transformed by the just.